-areas.

-- all other reasonable options would have greater measurable impact on the management B area - (2) the filled land is not for the placement of structures or infrastructure - (3) the filled land is to be a sacrificial dune or beach that is an integral part of erosion control design, and will minimise the frequency or impact of ongoing replenishment or other erosion control activities on the management B area.

-Revetments, groynes and gabions (managing fisheries resources or fish habitat)

-PO33 Revetments, groynes and gabions for the purpose of managing fisheries resources or fish habitat in a declared fish habitat area are designed and located to minimise impacts on the AO33.1 Revetments, groynes and gabions for the purpose of managing fisheries resources or fish habitat:

-are constructed as part of a government agency or community group project to manage fisheries resources or fish habitats, or declared fish habitat area.

-- (2) are for a fisheries or fish habitat management purpose, or - (3) are undertaken by a government agency or community groups for public benefit, or - (4) ensure feasible and measurable benefits outweigh the associated impacts.

-AO33.2 Erosion control structures in management B areas:

-- (1) result in no further permanent loss of fish habitats beyond the footprint of the structure - (2) include rehabilitation of disturbed fish habitats to the greatest extent possible.

-Revetments, groynes and gabions (erosion control)

-PO34 Revetments, groynes and gabions built for erosion control in a declared fish habitat minimise impacts on the declared fish habitat area.
+Performance outcomes Acceptable outcomes declared fish habitat area .
+(2) are for a fisheries or fish habitat management purpose, or (3) are undertaken by a government agency or community groups for public benefit, or (4) ensure feasible and measurable benefits outweigh the associated impacts.
+AND AO33.2 Erosion control structures in management B areas: (1) result in no further permanent loss of fish habitats beyond the footprint of the structure (2) include rehabilitation of disturbed fish habitats to the greatest extent possible.
+Revetments, groynes and gabions (erosion control 0 PO34 Revetments, groynes and gabions built for erosion control in a declared fish habitat minimise impacts on the declared fish habitat area.
 Editor's note: From a fish habitat perspective, erosion protection structures (for example, gabions) that also serve to maintain or establish bank vegetation (for example, mangroves) may have greater benefit than structures focused at only achieving erosion protection.
 In addition, filled geotextile fabric may have benefits over harder materials in some circumstances, including easier removal where required.

-(1) Further detail on fish-friendly structures is provided in Fisheries guidelines for fish-friendly structures (FHG 006), Department of Primary Industries and Fisheries, 2006 for a discussion of the benefits of geotextile fabric.
+Editor's note: (1) Further detail on fish-friendly structures is provided in Fisheries guidelines for fish-friendly structures (FHG 006), Department of Primary Industries and Fisheries, 2006 for a discussion of the benefits of geotextile fabric.
 Further detail on erosion control and regularisation is provided in Tidal fish habitats, erosion control and beach replenishment (FHMOP 010), Department of Primary Industries and Fisheries, 2007.
 A034.1 Revetments, groynes and gabions built for erosion control are located in management B areas of declared fish habitat areas.

-AO34.2 Erosion control structures are:

-- (1) located in a part of the management B area for which the applicant can demonstrate a level of rights or interests (for example, adjoining property) - (2) located where there is evidence of significant erosion, or there is an immediate threat of significant erosion, which would result in the loss of one or more of the following- - (a) the opportunity preserve the ability to use the land for its existing or approved purpose - (b) infrastructure, structures or buildings that are not expendable or not able to be relocated - (3) located where there is an inadequate erosion buffer zone and managed retreat is not possible - (4) the best available erosion management solution from both the erosion management and fish habitat management perspectives.

-AO34.3 Erosion control structures:

-- (1) include minimal regularisation of the foreshore boundary required to maintain a consistent alignment with adjacent properties as part of an erosion control strategy for the location - (2) result in no further permanent loss of fish habitats beyond the footprint of the structure - (3) include rehabilitation of disturbed fish habitats to the greatest extent possible.
+AND A034.2 Erosion control structures are: located in a part of the management B area for which the applicant can demonstrate a level of rights or interests (for example, adjoining property) located where there is evidence of significant erosion, or there is an immediate threat of significant erosion, which would result in the loss of one or more of the following- the opportunity preserve the ability to use the land for its existing or approved purpose infrastructure, structures or buildings that are not expendable or not able to be relocated located where there is an inadequate erosion buffer zone and managed retreat is not possible the best available erosion management solution from both the erosion management and fish habitat management perspectives.
+AND A034.3 Erosion control structures: include minimal regularisation of the foreshore boundary required to maintain a consistent alignment with adjacent properties as part of an erosion control strategy for the location result in no further permanent loss of fish habitats beyond the footprint of the structure include rehabilitation of disturbed fish habitats to the greatest extent possible.
+Signs PO35 Signs in a declared fish habitat minimise impacts on the declared fish habitat area .
+AO35.1 For signs in a declared fish habitat area, there is an overriding community benefit involved in locating the sign in the declared fish habitat area if they are for: warning the public of a hazard or danger, or research or education: where the educational benefits outweigh any impacts where strategically located to achieve a high level of community use or benefit or awareness.
+AND AO35.2 Signs do not involve disturbance of marine plants unless this would compromise the purpose of a warning sign (for example, the viewing arc).

-Signs

-PO35 Signs in a declared fish habitat minimise impacts on the declared fish habitat area.

-AO35.1 For signs in a declared fish habitat area, there is an overriding community benefit involved in locating the sign in the declared fish habitat area if they are for:

-- (1) warning the public of a hazard or danger, or - (2) research or education: - (a) where the educational benefits outweigh any impacts - (b) where strategically located to achieve a high level of community use or benefit or awareness.

-AO35.2 Signs do not involve disturbance of marine plants unless this would compromise the purpose of a warning sign (for example, the viewing arc).